KrAsH-CoD3/WhatsApp-Status-Checker/README.md

 # Installation
   - Download or clone this project.
-  - Open CMD from the project folder.
+  - Open CMD from the project directory.
   - Create a Virtual Environment using the following command `py -m venv your_env_name`.
   - Activate your virtual environment and run the below command to install dependencies.